The biholomorphic invariance of essential normality on bounded symmetric domains: Introduction

+Finally, we present two direct applications of our invariance results.
+Recently, both the Arveson-Douglas conjecture and Arveson's hyperrigidity conjecture have attracted considerable attention; see \cite{CT21, GuW20, KS16} and references therein.
+In \cite{KS16}, Kennedy and Shalit established a deep connection between hyperrigidity for an operator tuple and $\infty$-essential normality, which in fact connects the above two conjectures.
+First we provide an equivalent description of the Geometric Arveson-Douglas conjecture; see Conjecture \ref{cnj1}.
+As the second application, we extend the Kennedy-Shalit theorem \cite[Theorem 4.12]{KS16} to a broader range of compression tuples and quotient submodules, which highlights the equivalence between hyperrigidity and $\infty$-essential normality; see Theorem \ref{snhh}.

 The paper is organized as follows.
-In Section 2, we review some of the standard facts on analytic varieties and bounded symmetric domains in term of the Jordan triple Systems.
-In Section 3, we give the proof of the Theorem 1.
-Section 4 is devoted to prove the Theorem 2.
-Section 5 discusses the case of Hilbert modules corresponding to the continuous part of Wallach set.
-In Section 6, we calculate the Taylor spectrum of compression operator tuple on the quotient submodule when the corresponding submodule is finitely generated, and consider the related corona problem for the quotient submodule.
-Section 7 contains a brief discussion on Geometric Arveson-Douglas conjecture.
+Section 2 reviews some of the standard facts about analytic varieties and bounded symmetric domains in terms of the Jordan triple Systems.
+In Section 3, we give the proof of Theorem 1.
+Section 4 is devoted to proving Theorem 2.
+Section 5 discusses the case of Hilbert modules corresponding to the continuous part of the Wallach set.
+In Section 6, we calculate the Taylor spectrum of compression operator tuple on the quotient submodule, and consider the related corona problem for the quotient submodule.
+Section 7 contains two direct applications.